 While the principal of a student loan isn’t tax deductible, the interest you pay on it can be — and that includes refinanced student loans.
 If you’re eligible, you may be able to deduct up to $2,500 from your taxable income.

 The amount you can deduct is dependent on your income; as you earn more, the amount you can deduct is decreased and eventually eliminated.
-You also must have paid interest on a qualified student loan, one taken out to pay for qualified higher education expenses, such as tuition, books, or room and board.
+You also must have paid interest on a qualified student loan – that is, one taken out to pay for qualified higher education expenses, such as tuition, books, or room and board.

 Here’s what to know about refinanced student loans and tax returns, including when interest on student loans is tax deductible, how tax deductions differ from tax credits, and how refinancing can affect taxes.